appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
 1. External user authentication services shall be an ADA approved service; and
-2. Provided evidence describes how initial authentication code generation is securely random.
+2. Provided evidence shall describe how initial authentication code generation is securely random.

 *L2*
 1. External user authentication services shall be an ADA approved service; and